DEVSENSE/phptools-docs/docs/vscode/editor/intelliphp.md

 - **AI Auto-completion:** Enjoy context-aware auto-completion suggestions as you type your PHP code.
 - **Code Snippets:** IntelliPHP provides code snippets and whole lines of code to streamline your development process.
-- **Framework Support:** Whether you're using Laravel, Symfony, or any other PHP frameworks, IntelliPHP has you covered.
+- **Framework Support:** Whether you're using Laravel, Drupal, WordPress, or any other PHP frameworks, IntelliPHP has you covered.
 - **Local:** IntelliPHP operates locally, no code leaves your machine EVER.
 - **Speed:** IntelliPHP was designed to run efficiently on CPU, no GPU is required!
 The suggestions are returned without any latency penalty caused by the network.